 |Hospital EHR Adoption||Percent of Hospitals with EHR|

-In 2014 three quarters of all non-federal acute care hospitals had adopted a basic EHR with clinician notes, whereas, 70 percent of small hospitals with less than 100 beds, rural hospitals, and critical access hospitals had adopted a basic EHR with clinician notes.
-97 percent of all non-federal acute care hospitals have possession of an EHR certified by HHS.
+In 2015 over 4 in 5 of all non-federal acute care hospitals had adopted a Basic EHR with clinician notes, whereas, 80 percent of small hospitals with less than 100 beds, rural hospitals, and critical access hospitals had adopted a Basic EHR with clinician notes.
+Nearly all non-federal acute care hospitals have possession of an EHR certified by HHS.

 ONC/American Hospital Association (AHA), AHA Annual Survey Information Technology Supplement.